GoFetchDeliveries/Tasks/README.md

 * Create four section:

   * *Overview*: In a couple of sentences, write the description of the issue.
-Include the version of the iOS or web apps where the bug was seen.
+Include the version of the iOS app or the name of the web browser.

   * *How to reproduce*: Write steps necessary to reproduce the problem.

   * *Expected behaviour*: Write what's expected.
 Example: "Shows the registration screen".

   * *Actual behaviour*: Write what's acrually happening.
 Example: "The app crashes".

 <img src="https://github.com/GoFetchDeliveries/Tasks/raw/master/Graphics/writing_bug_report_2.png" width='344' alt='Writing a good bugreport'>